 The passport is good for one year from the date of purchase.
-Recipients have the option to enjoy your gift throughout the year, or make an event of it and spend a day, a weekend, or many weekends exploring Upstate New York’s wineries, shops and local attractions.
+Recipients have the option to enjoy your gift throughout the year, or make an event of it this holiday season and spend a day, a weekend, or many weekends exploring Upstate New York’s wineries, shops and local attractions.

 The Upper Hudson Valley Wine Trail Passport is incredibly affordable at just $30, but includes more than $400 in exclusive deals and offers.
-It’s the perfect autumn gift for the back-road traveler, the adventurer, the wine lover on your shopping list!
+It’s the perfect holiday gift for the back-road traveler, the adventurer, the wine lover on your holiday shopping list!